Experimental Design for Causal Effect Identification: Single C-component Identification

 \subsection{Properties of $A^*_S$}

-In Section \ref{sec: NP-hard}, we proved that the min-cost intervention design problem in \eqref{eq:optimization scc} is NP-hard.
+In Section \ref{sec: NP-hard}, we proved that the minimum-cost intervention design problem in \eqref{eq:optimization scc} is NP-complete.
 Herein, we shall study certain properties of the solution $A^*_S$ that allow us to reduce the complexity of solving \eqref{eq:optimization scc}.
 We begin with characterizing a set of variables that we \emph{must} intervene upon to identify $Q[S]$.

 Recall that $\PaC{S}$ is the set of parents of $S$ that have a bidirected edge to a variable in $S$.
 Note that for a given set $S$, we can construct $\PaC{S}$ in linear time.
 The following Lemma indicates that $Q[S]$ is not identifiable unless all of the variables in $\PaC{S}$ are intervened upon.